jackiekircher/specorgi/README.md

 Specorgi is a mod for Spelunky HD by Mossmouth that replaces the pug damsel with a corgi.
 I've tried to stay as true to the original art style as I could.
+This mod is currently compatible with version 1.4 of Spelunky HD, for compatibilty with version 1.0-1.3 look for Specorgi 1.0 under the releases tab above.

 ![specorgi
 screenshot](https://raw.github.com/jackiekircher/specorgi/master/preview.png "specorgi preview")